-- 1. a written request to the President from the employee desiring advancement; - 2. a written recommendation(s) from the employee's supervisor with any applicable documentation; - 3. the past three employee evaluations, if available, with the individual showing no major weaknesses, liabilities, or problems noted by the supervisor; - 4. incumbency in the position at the current salary grade for at least three years, absent unusual and extenuating circumstances documented by the supervisor or with approval by the President; and - 5. adherence to a written, approved professional development plan, which must include the following: (a) addition to the position of higher order compensable factors, including but not limited to addition to the position of increased supervisory responsibility; (b) attainment of appropriate education and/or professional development which is job related and which increases the individual's knowledge or skills germane to the position, resulting in the individual becoming more valuable in helping the organization to meet stated goals or objectives; and (c) attainment of increased technical competence through certification, licensing, or training which is job related and which is job related.
+- 1. a written request to the President from the employee desiring advancement; - 2. a written recommendation(s) from the employee's supervisor with any applicable documentation; - 3. the past three employee evaluations, if available, with the individual showing no major weaknesses, liabilities, or problems noted by the supervisor; - 4. incumbency in the position at the current salary grade for at least three years, absent unusual and extenuating circumstances documented by the supervisor or with approval by the President; and - 5. adherence to a written, approved professional development plan, which must include the following: (a) addition to the position of higher order compensable factors, including but not limited to addition to the position of increased supervisory responsibility; (b) attainment of appropriate education and/or professional development which is job related and which increases the individual's knowledge or skills germane to the position, resulting in the individual becoming more valuable in helping the organization to meet stated goals or objectives; and (c) attainment of increased technical competence through certification, licensing, or training which is job related and which expands the ability of the individual to perform critical job functions.